mshock/game-off-2013/README.md

 TODO:

 * timer logic to drive animations and game mode
-* obstactle classes and generation
+* obstacle classes and generation
 * sprites for game objects
 * add other item classes (rings, etc)
 * hud slots for item inventory